Learning Outcomes

 An LLP continues to exist until formally dissolved.
 Dissolution typically occurs through:

-- Voluntary Striking Off: If the LLP is no longer trading, members can apply to Companies House to have it struck off the register, provided certain conditions are met (e.g., no trading for three months).
+- Voluntary striking off: If the LLP is no longer trading, members can apply to Companies House to have it struck off the register, provided eligibility conditions are met (e.g., not trading or changing name in the previous three months, no insolvency proceedings, no outstanding liabilities to HMRC).
+Appropriate notices must be given to interested parties.

-- Winding Up/Liquidation: An LLP can be wound up either voluntarily (if solvent, by the members) or compulsorily (usually by creditors, if insolvent), following procedures similar to those for companies under the Insolvency Act 1986.
+- Winding up/liquidation: An LLP can be wound up either voluntarily (e.g., members resolve to wind up) or compulsorily (e.g., by a creditor’s petition), following procedures similar to those for companies under the Insolvency Act 1986.
+LLP members may be liable for wrongful or fraudulent trading and subject to clawback of recent withdrawals, as outlined.

 Summary